Trees, and the habitats they provide.

 - Nat’l Park Svc – Big Thicket Preserve

-- A guide book to leaf identification, The Trees of Texas
+- Guide books on Amazon for Texas trees leaf identification, The Trees of Texas

 From Shawn Walton’s weekly blog / column in Rockdale and Cameron Newspapers: